 - Increase your ZINC to every 1-2 hours by using the lozenges.
 Have one in your mouth and let it dissolve slowly.
 If you don’t have access to lozenges, get some zinc supplements.

-- Use the povidone iodine (PVP) DILUTED to swab inside your nose, spray some in your mouth and swish and spit it out.
-Be sure to use a solution that has been diluted with 19 parts distilled water and 1 part PVP.
+- Use the povidone iodine (PVP) DILUTED to swab inside your nose, spray some in your mouth and swish and spit it out, don’t swallow.
+Be sure to use a solution that has been diluted with 19 parts distilled or filtered water and 1 part PVP.

 - Continue taking elderberry, Vitamin C, melatonin, etc. as they ALL will help your body fight almost any virus.
 Add echinachea if you haven’t been on it.
 Take 3-4 doses the first several days. (total 500-900 mg).